catpea/catpea-project/database/furkies-purrkies/poem-1394/index.md

 It is also rather clear that user interfaces are trouble, nobody uses X/Y coordinates anymore.

-The layout engines are reactive now, and the only one I could find, is [cross-compiled for JavaScript][1].
+The layout engines are responsive now, and the only one I could find, is [cross-compiled for JavaScript][1].

 So things are pretty silly,
-reactive user interfaces will need to go as well.
+responsive user interfaces will need to go as well.

 Frankly, I hate the idea of a different UI for every website, that is not how computers are meant to work.